engineyard/ey-docs/pages/manage-app-intro.md

-# Manage your Application on AppCloud
+# Manage your Application on Cloud

 ## Environments